lyubenblagoev/postfix-rest-server/README.md

     $ java -jar postfix-rest-server-0.1.0-SNAPSHOT.jar

-The jar file contains jdbc drivers and will work with PostgreSQL and MySQL database but if you want to use it with different database you need to add the appropriate JDBC driver jar file to the classpath when running the application.
+The jar file contains jdbc drivers for PostgreSQL and MySQL.
+To use it with different database management system you need to add the appropriate JDBC driver jar file to the classpath when running the application.

+As already mentioned you need to configure the appropriate driver name, connection string, username and password in the `application.properties` file.

 To run the application as a service you need to create a service file in your `/etc/systemd/system` directory.